 Can You File a Mesothelioma Lawsuit After Death?

-Family members can file a wrongful death lawsuit after the loss of a loved one to mesothelioma.
-This type of mesothelioma lawsuit differs from a personal injury claim, which the diagnosed person files on their own behalf.
+A mesothelioma lawsuit after death is a legal action a family or estate files against the asbestos companies responsible for a loved one’s fatal mesothelioma diagnosis.
+This type of mesothelioma lawsuit differs from a personal injury claim, which the diagnosed individual files on their own behalf.
 A wrongful death claim gives families a way to hold negligent companies accountable and recover financial support.

 Key Facts About Mesothelioma Wrongful Death Claims

-- Families can file a wrongful death lawsuit, a survival action or asbestos trust fund claims, often at the same time
+- Families can file wrongful death lawsuits, survival actions and asbestos trust fund claims, often at the same time.

-- The statute of limitations to file a wrongful death lawsuit varies from state to state, and is typically one to six years from when the loss of a loved one
+- The statute of limitations to file a wrongful death lawsuit varies from state to state, and is typically one to six years from the loss of a loved one.

 Mesothelioma wrongful death lawsuits hold asbestos manufacturers, employers and property owners accountable for the harm they caused.
 Families can seek compensation for medical bills, funeral costs, lost income and the loss of their loved one’s companionship and support.